iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Not accurate.
+Looking at my history it has me at places I've never even been close too!<br> :date: __2020-05-31 00:28:14__

+> Killed my battery quickly.
+Makes sense but google maps does the same tracking of where I go.<br> :date: __2020-05-26 22:35:54__

+> Location does not work all the time, only if app is running, so it useless, as I can't seem to set it to access location all the time?
+So the location data is not updating.<br> :date: __2020-05-25 18:06:42__

+> Getting better each day.
+Hopefully, it is adapted to work on mobile devices.<br> :date: __2020-05-24 04:53:55__

+> I drove on a road near my house I was on this street for total of1 min because of stop sign .
+I diary say I was on this street for 22min.
+Maybe once glitches are fixed it will be a better app.
+But for now I'll continue to write where ever I go and who I see.<br> :date: __2020-05-23 18:40:57__

 > I think the point of this app is great.
 And I don't know if it's my phone or the app but I have been home all day today yet it says I have been to places up the street from me.
 Like I said, it could be my phone.
 This hasn't just happened today, but other days too.<br> :date: __2020-05-22 22:06:35__